trentagon/trentagon.github.io/index.md

 -------------------------

 Hi, I am Trent Thomas: astrobiologist and planetary scientist.
 I am an NSF Graduate Research Fellow pursuing a dual-title Ph.D. in Earth and Space Sciences and Astrobiology at the University of Washington, Seattle.
 A full list of my credentials can be found in my **[cv](assets/cvs/tthomas_cv.pdf)**.

-## Contact Information

 I am happy to discuss science, share my code, or engage in a wide range of outreach activities.

 Send me an email: [tbthomas@uw.edu](mailto:tbthomas@uw.edu)